jakebutler/content-style-guide/README.md

 Suspend hyphens when using them in a series. *(Example: Do you want a first-, second-, or third-class ticket?)*

-Words that end in "ly" don't take a hyphen. *(Example: A fully functional platform* NOT *A fully-functional platform)*
+Words that end in "ly" never take a hyphen. *(Example: A fully functional platform* NOT *A fully-functional platform)*

 **Job titles**